Sydney Monorail

 The Sydney Monorail (originally TNT Harbourlink and later Metro Monorail) was a single-loop monorail in Sydney, that connected Darling Harbour, Chinatown and the Sydney central business and shopping districts.
 It opened on 21 July 1988 and closed on 30 June 2013.

 There were eight stations on the 3.6 km loop, with up to six trains operating simultaneously.
 It served major attractions and facilities such as the Powerhouse Museum, Sydney Aquarium and Sydney Convention & Exhibition Centre.
 The system was operated by Veolia Transport Sydney, a former subsidiary of Veolia Transport and a subsidiary of Veolia Transdev at the time of cessation.

 History

+As part of the redevelopment of 50 ha of land at Darling Harbour, it was proposed to build a transport link to the Sydney central business district.
+Sydney City Council preferred a light rail line, however in November 1985 Transport Minister Laurie Brereton announced a monorail would be built.